Brains beat brawn. The Titan Prometheus knew that. He joined Zeus in his battle against the Titans.

 Aeschylus’ main points boil down to two lessons:

 Don’t get cocky.
-If the connection to your transcendental router works well, it might not always work well.
-Prometheus had a fiber optic connection to the divine order, but then the connection started to fail.
+If your brain's right hemisphere (your router) has a good connection to the Tao (the modem to transcendence), that's great, but it might not continue to work well.
+It can get knocked offline.
+Prometheus had a great connection to the divine order, but then the connection started to fail.
 Eric Voegelin, writing about Prometheus Bound, said the play shows that the “order of the soul is nothing on which one can sit down and be happy ever after. “

 That “stark madness” is known as “nosos”: spiritual disease.